ghraciella/data-projects-and-practice/README.md

-# Data Practitoner : Project Portfolio
+# Data Practitoner : Projects and Fun Exercises

 ---
 ## <span style="color:grey"> About </span>

-The purpose of this repository is to organize, track and showcase my data-driven related projects.
+The purpose of this repository is to organize, track and showcase my data-related projects.
+It also contains exercises solved in my fun time from different platforms and open challenges like [avent of code](https://adventofcode.com/), [exercism](https://exercism.org/), [statascratch](https://www.stratascratch.com/) and so on.

 <p align="center">